humio/humio-operator/docs/api.md

-HumioPdfRenderServiceStatus defines the observed state of HumioPdfRenderService
+Status reflects the observed state of HumioPdfRenderService

 <table>
     <thead>